Naveduran/mandala_creator/README.md

 - Visibility button functionality
       > tooltip

 - unittests
       > first test file and framework with mocha
       > https://mochajs.org/

-- run in a server to allow saving multiple versions and show images of each saved version
+- run in a server to allow saving multiple versions and show images of each saved version(?)

 - allow other polygons